mcsorkun/ChemPlot/README.md

 # ChemPlot

-In the last decades, Machine Learning (ML) applications have had a great impact on molecular and material science.
-However, every ML model requires a definition of its applicability domain.
-Chemplot is a python library for chemical space visualization that allows users to plot the chemical space of their datasets.
-Chemplot contains smart algorithms behind which uses both structural and tailored similarity.
+Chemplot is a python library for chemical space visualization that allows users to plot the chemical space of their molecular datasets.
+Chemplot contains both structural and tailored similarity algorithms to plot similar molecules together based on the needs of users.
 Moreover, it is easy to use even for non-experts.

+## User Manual

+You can find the detailed features and examples in the following link: [User Manual](https://chemplot.readthedocs.io/en/latest/)

 ## Installation

-There two different options you can follow to install ChemPlot.
+There are two different options to install ChemPlot.

 ### Option 1: Use conda (recommended)

 The easiest and recommended way to install is using conda.
-To install ChemPlot, at the command line, run:
+To install ChemPlot, run the following from the command line:

     conda install -c rdkit -c chemplot chemplot